jupp0r/prometheus-cpp/README.md

 ## Requirements

-Using `prometheus-cpp` requires a C++11 compliant compiler.
-It has been successfully tested with GNU GCC 7.4 on Ubuntu Bionic (18.04) and Visual Studio 2017 (but Visual Studio 2015 should work, too).
+Using `prometheus-cpp` requires a C++14 compliant compiler.
+It has been successfully tested with GNU GCC 7.4 on Ubuntu Bionic (18.04) and Visual Studio 2017.

 ## Building